 LMC Goals: The LMC experience provides Year 3 clinical clerkship education in six core areas (internal medicine, obstetrics-gynecology, pediatrics, primary care, psychiatry and surgery) over a 44-week period.
 The LMC consists of two 22-week Clusters.
 Each cluster consists of 20 weeks of clinical learning and a 2-week period devoted to focused study and the NBME subject exam.

 Cluster A consists of four 5-week blocks that encompass internal medicine, primary care and surgery and Integrated Block A (IB-A).
 IB-A provides two 2-week blocks of clinical experiences in additional specialties and subspecialties including anesthesiology, radiology, neurology and medical and surgical subspecialties.
-Week 3 of IB-A is called the Flex Week and consists of educational activities and two unscheduled wellness days (Monday and Friday).
+The middle week of IB-A consists of virtual educational activities related to imaging, reflective writing and health equity, and two unscheduled days (Monday and Friday) for wellness and self-directed learning.

 Cluster B consists of four 5-week blocks that include obstetrics-gynecology, pediatrics, psychiatry and Integrated Block B (IB-B).
-IB-B consists of one additional week each in pediatrics (newborn nursery) and in obstetrics-gynecology and three weeks dedicated to work on students’ SRCC capstone project.
+IB-B consists of a week of newborn nursery, a week in a subspecialty in obstetrics-gynecology, psychiatry and/or pediatrics, and three weeks dedicated to work on students’ SRCC capstone project.

 Scheduled learning activities include academic sessions designed to promote application of knowledge and enhance clinical reasoning.
 Academic sessions include: